GregGlickert/LUT/README.md

 ## This will be the overall stucture of the LUT model and how it will operate.
 There will be a python script called Model_Parameters.py.
 In this script you will specify which model(Baseline,SCI) and other network parameters that we will vary as time goes on.
 Then the flow of the model will be the following

 ## TO DO STILL
 ### feedback.py is currently using block format still.
+Feedback still needs a bit of work for generalizing and other cleaning up.
 Other result plots need to be added.

 ## Build network
 ```